 Some home remedies to cure productive coughs include:

 - Inhale boiling water with 1 tablespoon of coarse salt and 1 drop of eucalyptus essential oil

 - Drink tea with onion peel and a pinch of white pepper twice a day

 - Drink a juice made with 1 orange, 1 lemon, 1 teaspoon of honey and 3 drops of propolis extract

 - Eat food that is rich in vitamin C like oranges, tangerines, and sweet bell peppers to boost the immune system.
 You can also make an orange juice with watercress and drink this every day.

-When you have a wet cough, it s important not to take any syrups that are aimed at treating dry coughs, as eliminating the secretions is key to preventing complications like pneumonia.
+When you cough up mucus, it s important not to take any syrups that are aimed at treating drying-up coughs, as eliminating the secretions is key to preventing complications like pneumonia.